OSPFv2

 LSA Flooding

-OSPF defines several related mechanisms, used to manage synchronisation of LSDB s between neighbours as neighbours form adjacencies and the propagation, or flooding of new or updated LSA s.
+OSPF defines several related mechanisms, used to manage synchronisation of LSDB s between neighbors as neighbors form adjacencies and the propagation, or flooding of new or updated LSA s.

 Areas